 Gowling WLG Innovation Awards

-For projects best demonstrating potentially patentable subject matter.
-Grand Prize is $300 and also includes a complimentary consultation with a patent or trademark agent.
-Runner up receives $200.
+Three awards for projects best demonstrating potentially patentable subject matter.
+Grand Prize of $300 includes a complimentary virtual consultation with a patent or trademark agent.
+Runner up receives $200 and Honourable Mention receives a certificate.

 Hamilton Academy of Dentistry Awards